miladrahimi/phprouter/README.md

     }
     ```

+## Documentation

-## Getting Started
+### Getting Started

-After applying the configurations mentioned above, you can start using PhpRouter in your entry point file (`index.php`) like this example:
+It's so easy to work with PhpRouter!
+Just take a look at this example:

 ```php
 use MiladRahimi\PhpRouter\Router;